pantheon-systems/wp-saml-auth/tests/behat/README.md

 #### SimpleSAMLphp 2.0.0+

 SimpleSAMLphp 2.0.0 and later versions work well with the Behat test suite.
-Occasional failures may occur in edge case scenarios (e.g., `redirect_to` parameter handling), but core authentication flows are fully tested.
+Core authentication flows are fully tested.

+#### redirect_to Parameter Limitation

+The WordPress `redirect_to` parameter (used to redirect users to a specific page after login) is not tested for SimpleSAMLphp authentication because:

+1. **SimpleSAMLphp controls the entire authentication flow**: Unlike OneLogin where WordPress manages the login process, SimpleSAMLphp handles authentication and redirects independently
+2. **WordPress login hooks are bypassed**: The `login_redirect` filter and other WordPress login mechanisms don't apply when SimpleSAMLphp completes authentication
+3. **Session state differences**: SimpleSAMLphp may maintain session state differently than WordPress expects

+While the plugin attempts to handle `redirect_to` by setting authentication cookies and calling `wp_safe_redirect()` directly, this functionality is not guaranteed to work consistently across different SimpleSAMLphp versions and configurations.
+Users requiring guaranteed redirect functionality should use the OneLogin (internal) connection type instead.

 ## Test Infrastructure